shreekumar3d/indiafoss-2024-keychain/README.md

 I carefully sliced the model with PrusaSlicer, to prepare the model for printing on my Prusa i3 MK2.
 Used elephant foot compensation.
 Enabled ironing on all top layers for a great finish.
+ColorPrint setup to change filament at Z=1.1 and Z=3.2.
 A 0.25mm nozzle is used to ensure that fine text prints fine.
 I use ColorFabb nGen, as it has worked great for me for many years.
 Excellent prints and great colors.
 The model was scaled by 120% in XY, but Z was unaltered.
 3 mm thick keychains is good.

 24 pieces of Classic were printed in one go.
 A 28 hour print.
 Settings are in